SuLab/mark2cure/README.md

 # Mark2Cure

-[Mark2Cure](http://mark2cure.org/) is a web application concept recognition, relationship extraction and validation tool to generate annotations in fun and exploratory way to help scientific research!
+[Mark2Cure](http://mark2cure.org/) is a web-based concept recognition, relationship extraction and validation tool to annotate text.
+It is intended to be a fun and exploratory way to help biomedical research, but can readily be extended to other disciplines of study where publication rates far exceed a researcher's ability to consume and incorporate knowledge from the literature.

 Scientific communication is broken.